hapijs/hapi.dev/static/lib/tutorials/en_US/serverMethods.md

 ## <a name="overview"></a> Overview

 Server methods are a useful way of sharing functions by attaching them to your server object rather than requiring a common module everywhere it is needed.
 Server methods are also used heavily for caching purposes.
 Since server methods leverage hapi's native caching, they can help reduce your boilerplate to a minimum.
-See the [caching](https://hapijs.com/tutorials/caching) for more.
-To register a server method, you call [`server.method()`](https://hapijs.com/api#server.method()).
+See the caching tutorial for more.
+To register a server method, you call [`server.method()`](/api#server.method()).
 There are two different ways to call this function.
 You can call it with the signature `server.method(name, method, [options])`, or you can call it with the signature `server.method(method)`, where `method` is an object with `name`, `method`, and `options` parameters (note that you may also pass an array of these objects).

 ## <a name="server.method"></a> server.method()